 This evening I’ve been asked to speak about the Samkhya and Nyaya schools that Buddhism refutes.
-Well, you spoke in terms of Hinduism, Buddhism in respect to Hinduism, but that really is not very precise, because when we talk about Hinduism, we’re talking about a much more modern phenomenon that occurred in India after the period of time in which the monastic debates occurred in the Indian monastic institutions.
+We cannot refer to them as Hindu schools since Hinduism is a much more modern phenomenon that occurred in India after the period of time in which the monastic debates occurred in the Indian monastic institutions.

-There were six schools of Indian philosophy, and these were the schools that were the opponents in the debates that the Buddhists had.
+There were six schools of non-Buddhist Indian philosophy before Hinduism rise, and these were the schools that were the opponents in the debates that the Buddhists had.
 And so among those schools the ones that were the most vocal or relevant, in terms of the ones the Buddhists interacted with in debate, were these two schools, the Nyaya and the Samkhya.
 Actually each of those is two schools:

 - There’s the Samkhya and Yoga schools, and the main difference between them is that the Yoga school asserts Ishvara as the creator – not as a creator, but as a supreme being – and Samkhya doesn’t.